3632741/AR-Registration-Framework/OST Registration/README.md

     Left and right Camera needs to be paired with the left camera of the metacamera rig.
     Calibration Parameters must be paired with the CalibrationParameters gameobject.
   - Tiny Calibration params:
 Adjustment Shift: 0,008 (suggested)
 Adjustment Angle: 10 (suggested)
 Focal Step: 5 (suggested)
-skip calibration: toggle to skip calibration. second experiment: toggle to do the active alignment task, leave unchecked for the blind reaching. meta sdk experiment: toggle to use the Meta origin as the center of the world reference frame (experimental).
+skip calibration: toggle to skip calibration.
+second experiment: toggle to do the active alignment task, leave unchecked for the blind reaching.
+meta sdk experiment: toggle to use the Meta origin as the center of the world reference frame (experimental).
-Checker Board: Checkerboard_local
+Checker Board: Add the 'Checkerboard_tracker' GameObject from the scene hierarchy.
 - **GameObject 'Hmd_tracker_local'.** same settings for all the children but add the smooth script to left and right camera, with the following parameters: x =-7.5, Y=-8.5, X scale=1, Y scale=1, xres=16, yres=9, Material=cross_shader, x pixel = -675, y pixel = -604
 - **GameObject 'Target_Tracker_local'.**  Attached component: Target_tracker_pose.
 - **GameObject 'CalibrationParameters'.** attached component SavedParameters, leave unitialized